 But still, I am a person who best understands the world when I have space to step away, to string thoughts and words together on paper until things seem to make more sense.
 So I’m feeling the cost of the rush, and the intensity of being in a bit of a fishbowl community, and the absence of time to process what all of the change of the last year means.

 This weekend was midterm, and so I did get to step away a bit, and therefore you are getting a blog post.
 Hooray.
-This should not be taken as an indicator that I will blog more frequently, let us hold onto hope.
+Though this should not be taken as an indicator that I will blog more frequently, let us hold onto hope.

 Anyway, the days of break were filled with good books, good music, adventurous stories, a party with friends, and a pedicure in town.
 And, the kind RVA community loves to celebrate Valentine’s Day, so they made sure my house was full of roses and cookies.
 Tonight is cool and rain threatens, and I’m doing laundry and cleaning house and preparing to tumble back into the urgent dailiness of life when the alarm goes of at 6 in the morning.
 As I step back into the fray, I’m seeking to hear, over the shouts of busyness and the hum of sadness, the voice of One who rejoices over us with singing and daily bears our burdens.